dpk5e7/Coding-Quiz/README.md

 A typical coding assessment includes both multiple-choice questions and interactive coding challenges.
 This will be a timed coding quiz with multiple-choice questions.
 This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code.

+Note: I watched the video on Bootcamp Spot on jQuery and couldn't help myself from using the "toggleClass" function for making ietms appear and disappear on the screen.

 ### User Story

 ```